Ownyd/Station-F-Backend-Test/README.md

 Extern `room` database taken from http://online.stationf.co/tests/rooms.json api.

-This app is designed to support any Json which mean any number of rooms.
+This app is designed to support any Json which means any number of rooms.

 Enjoy !